 Personal communication has been used in the past while conducting methodology reviews to identify unpublished research.
 Evidence from literature even suggests that email communication is the best method of communication in such situations.(4) Furthermore, researchers can also consider exploring the Studies within a Trial (SWAT) database of evaluations of methods for RCTs to identify ongoing embedded methodology RCTs for future SRs of research methodology.(13)

 To conclude, for identifying unpublished research, as well as to reduce bias, it is essential for researchers to look for other sources than those routinely checked by default.
-Contacting trial units, searching SWATs database, and direct communication with the study investigators, are some of these sources that can help find important results that can help in critical decision-making, such as finding data on possible adverse outcomes.
+Contacting trial units, and direct communication with the study investigators, are some of these sources that can help find important results that can help in critical decision-making, such as finding data on possible adverse outcomes.

 - Baudard M, Yavchitz A, Ravaud P, et al. Impact of searching clinical trial registries in systematic reviews of pharmaceutical treatments: methodological systematic review and reanalysis of meta-analyses.
 BMJ.
 2017; 356:j448.

 - Knottnerus JA, Tugwell P. The potential impact of unpublished results.
 J Clin Epidemiol.
 2013; 66(10):1061-3.